 If a person arrives without travel documents, the identity of the person will be confirmed in cooperation with the competent Ukrainian authorities.

-If you have a pet traveling with you from Ukraine, please contact your nearest veterinarian to arrange a visit as soon as you settle down.
+If you have a pet travelling with you from Ukraine, please contact your nearest veterinarian to arrange a visit as soon as you settle down.
+This visit should take place no later than within 5 working days after arrival of the pet.
 The veterinarian will examine, register, chip and vaccinate the animal free of charge.
 Phone +371 67095245.
-Website of the Food and Veterinary Service: www.pvd.gov.lv
+Website of the Food and Veterinary Service: https://www.pvd.gov.lv/en

 Information on crossing the state border (24/7) is available by